Table of Contents

-Souza Lobo, Calangute: Seafood made in the most authentic Goan way, this quintessential seafood restaurant with a killer beach view is sure to buoy your spirits!
-But with the reputation of being the best, the line gets longer come sunset – so make a reservation.
+Seafood made in the most authentic Goan way, this quintessential seafood restaurant with a killer beach view is sure to buoy your spirits!
+But with the reputation of being one of the best restaurants in North Goa, the line gets longer come sunset – so make a reservation.

 Chow down the Snapper Tandoori and Fish Carfreal, the Reichado Pomfret or munch on buckets of shrimp.
 The awesome food, great live music, with the magnificent view makes this the ultimate traveler paradise.